NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 General Notes:

-1. Verilog is a Hardware Description Language(HDL); Hardware Control Language can be translated into HDL.
+1. Hardware Control Language(HDL) and Hardware Control Language(HCL)

+   HDL can not necessarily be translated into HCL since they are not used to do so.
+Here is an analogy between HDL and HCL:

+   Think of building a CPU like a car.

+   HDL = engineering drawings of engine, gears, wiring

+   HCL = rules for when to press brake or accelerator

 ##### 4.2.5 Memory and Clocking